This is an iHeart podcast here for our final news roundup and information overload.

 Honored to be here.

-What is the most important uh part of that legislation in your mind, and what is the most uh the the part that's the misunderstood or that has been misrepresented the most?
+And what is the most, the part that's misunderstood or that has been misrepresented the most?

-Well, I think the most important thing, and I say it's most important because it's something we conservatives have wanted for decades, but have never been able to get, and that is the final feeling of the border.
+Well, I think the most important thing, and I say it's most important because it's something we conservatives have wanted for decades, but have never been able to get.

 Democrats always said they'd give us border security if we gave amnesty to tens of millions of people.

-We now got everything we wanted, and we had to give them nothing.
+We now got everything we wanted and we had to give them nothing.

 So that's why that one's so important.